Asset Location: Bonds in RRSP vs TFSA for a Canadian Investor

 A complete breakdown of retirement income sources in Ontario — CPP, OAS, RRIF, TFSA, employer pensions, and how to sequence them for a tax-efficient retirement income plan.

-What retirement planning actually involves, why you need a retirement-focused advisor rather than a generalist, what to look for in London Ontario, and how Marc Pineault at Pineault Wealth Management helps clients plan retirement.
+What retirement planning actually involves, why you need a retirement-focused advisor rather than a generalist, what to look for in London Ontario, and how Marc Pineault at Calm Money helps clients plan retirement.

 A practical guide to retirement planning for Brantford, Ontario residents — covering income sources, tax strategy, CPP and OAS timing, and how to find the right financial planner advisor.